Paternity

 How do you prove paternity?

-• if a man is married to the child’s mother, there is a “legal presumption” that the mother’s husband is the father, meaning the court supposes this to be true, or
+• if a man is married to the child’s mother (or was married to child’s mother and the marriage ended within the 10 months before the child was born), there is a “legal presumption” that he is the father, meaning the court assumes this to be true

-• if a man is named on the child’s birth certificate as the father of the child, or
+• if a man is named on the child’s birth certificate as the father of the child

-• if a father and mother sign an Acknowledgement of Paternity, or
+• if the mother and a man sign an Acknowledgement of Paternity

 • if the Family Court or the High Court makes a declaration of paternity that says that a man is the father of a child.